AdamDawi/Status-Higher-or-Lower/readme.md

 ## ⭐️Features
 - ⏱️ Periodic server checks every 15 minutes using WorkManager
-- 🔔 Push notifications if the server is down or unreachable
+- 🔔 Push notifications if the server is down
 - 🟢 Clean UI showing the current status (UP / DOWN / UNREACHABLE)
 - 🌙 Works in the background even when the app is closed